cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 ## Abstract

-Fully deterministic structure serializaiton, which works across many languages / clients, is needed for structure signature use-case.
+Fully deterministic structure serialization, which works across many languages and clients, is needed for structure signature use-case.
 We need to be sure that whenever we serialize and deserialize a data structure, no matter in which supported language, the raw bytes will stay the same.